Marsupilami1/actors-ocaml/README.md

 To create an actor, you only need to specify its methods and its shared memory.
 A method is a function which takes an actor (`self`) and a message.

-Do not use `Promise.get` on a promise obtained by `self`, you'll get stuck on a value that will never be calculated.
-Maybe this will be ensured by the type system in the future (maybe not).
-In general, you don't need to use `Promise.await`, `pure` and `bind` should be general enough for your code (see also the Forward section).

 #### Execution
 To run an actor, just call the `run` function on it.